scalacenter/platform/process/src/ornate/faq.md

 #### I want to report the violation of the CoC, what shall I do?

 Contact the SPP Process Lead ([@jvican](https://github.com/jvican)), or a Scala Center representative and explain the situation.
-You can also get inform of the situation to any moderator in the [Scala Discourse](https://dev.scala-lang.org) channel.
+You can also get inform of thesituation to any moderator in the [Scala Discourse](https://dev.scala-lang.org) channel.